Andersonville Prison: The Raiders

-A group of prisoners, calling themselves the Andersonville Raiders, attacked their fellow inmates to steal food, jewellery, money and clothing.
+A group of prisoners, calling themselves the Andersonville Raiders, attacked their fellow inmates to steal food, jewelry, money and clothing.
 They were armed mostly with clubs and killed to get what they wanted.
 Another group started up, organized by Peter "Big Pete" Aubrey, to stop the larceny, calling themselves "Regulators".
 They caught nearly all of the Raiders, who were tried by the Regulators' judge, Peter McCullough, and a jury, selected from a group of new prisoners.
 This jury, upon finding the Raiders guilty, set punishment that included running the gauntlet, being sent to the stocks, ball and chain and, in six cases, hanging.

 The conditions were so poor that in July 1864, Captain Henry Wirz paroled five Union soldiers to deliver a petition signed by the majority of Andersonville's prisoners asking that the Union reinstate prisoner exchanges to relieve the overcrowding and allow prisoners to leave these terrible conditions.
 That request was denied.
 The petitioners, who had sworn to return, reported this to their comrades.

 Deaths

 During the war, 45,000 prisoners were received at Andersonville prison; of these nearly 13,000 died.
 The nature and causes of the deaths are a source of controversy among historians.
-Some contend that the deaths resulted from Confederate policy and were war crimes against Union prisoners, while others state that they resulted from disease promoted by severe overcrowding; the widespread food shortage in the Confederate States; the prison officials' incompetence; and the breakdown of the prisoner exchange system, caused by the Confederacy's refusal to include black Union troops in the exchanges.
+Some contend that the deaths resulted from Confederate policy and were war crimes against Union prisoners, while others state that they resulted from disease promoted by severe overcrowding, the widespread food shortage in the Confederate States, the prison officials' incompetence, and the breakdown of the prisoner exchange system, caused by the Confederacy's refusal to include black Union troops in the exchanges.
 The stockade became severely overcrowded.

 During the war, disease was the primary cause of death in both armies.
 Infectious disease was a chronic problem, due to poor sanitation in regular as well as prison camps.